IBM/telco-network-cloud-drivers/content/best-practices/how-to-guides.md

 weight: 20
 ---

-This section discusses common Agile Lifecycle Manager (ALM) use cases and provides examples to help illustrate how to best apply to what you are working on.
+This section discusses common Telco Network Cloud Orchestration (TNCO) use cases and provides examples to help illustrate how to best apply to what you are working on.

 # VNFs